romanagle/RNASSTR/README.md

 ```

 This script performs the following:
-- Runs sincFold structure prediction using the CLI.
+- Runs sincFold structure prediction based on the assigned weight.
 - Parses the predicted dot-bracket strings.
 - Computes F1 score (with tolerance) and Matthews Correlation Coefficient (MCC) for each sequence.
 - Taking input of the original csv, writes results to a new csv with a column containing the Predicted structure

-> 📌 **Note**: Be sure to modify `sincfold/model.py` to point to your desired checkpoint weights before running prediction.
+> 📌 **EXTRA Note**: Be sure to modify `sincfold/model.py` to point to your desired checkpoint weights before running prediction.
 This ensures you're using the correct trained model during evaluation, and run pip install again to ensure update.

 ---